Howw-Way/starter-hugo-academic/content/galleries/FVM/index.md

 - Update the solution by applying fluxes to the conservative variables `applyFluxes`

-OK, that's all for intro, let's coding!
+OK, that's all for intro, let's take a look at the code

 ```python
 import numpy as np